angular/protractor/README.md

 Compatibility
 -------------

-Protractor 5 is compatible with nodejs v6 and newer.
+Protractor 5 is compatible with Nodejs v6 and v8 only.

+Protractor 6 has been deprecated.

+Protractor 7 is compatible with Nodejs v10, v12, and newer.

 Protractor works with AngularJS versions greater than 1.0.6/1.1.4, and is compatible with Angular applications.
 Note that for Angular apps, the `binding` and `model` locators are not supported.
 We recommend using `by.css`.